codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 5. cURL POST parameters
 This is a Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response

+6. Find a peak
+This is a function that finds a peak in a list of unsorted integers.